Bluehost Web Hosting Help

 The following check list is a good collection of security tips offered for review to ensure your web site is as secure as possible.

-- Remove malicious files and/or files you are not familiar with
+- Remove malicious files and/or folders you are not familiar with

 - Update all scripts/applications to the newest versions available

 - Update all plugins to the newest versions available

 - Change passwords on accounts or delete unused ones

 - Delete any databases/applications from your account that are no longer in use

 - Fix dangerously writeable permissions

 - Tweak your php.ini file

 - Connect to your account using a secure network

 - Make sure your local computer is secure